veraison/veraison/docs/api/endorsement-provisioning/README.md

 verification and identity key material, as well as other kinds of endorsements to Veraison.
 The supported format is CoRIM.

-* To initiate a provisioning session, a client `POST`'s the CoRIM (or a batch of CoRIMs) containing endorsements  to the `/submit` URL;
+* To initiate a provisioning session, a client `POST`'s the CoRIM containing the endorsements to be provisioned to the `/submit` URL.
-* If the transaction completes synchronously a `(200)` response is returned to the client to indicate a successful submission of the posted CoRIM (or a batch of CoRIM).
+* If the transaction completes synchronously, a `200` response is returned to the client to indicate a successful submission of the posted CoRIM.
 * For large submissions with multiple CoRIMs, the provisioning processing may happen in background.
 In this case, the Server returns a `201` response, with a `Location` header pointing to a "session" resource.
 This "session" resource is only active for a given amount of time.
 Client can poll the resource to query the status of the submission request until the session completes.
 * A session can be in one of the following states: `processing`, `complete`, or `failed`.
 * The resource has a defined "time to live": upon its expiry, the resource is garbage collected.
-* Client can continue periodic polling of the session uri, until the processing is either `complete` or `failed`
+* Client can continue periodic polling of the session uri, until the processing is either `complete` or `failed`.

 ## Synchronous submission